DarcyJProjects/touchtone555/hardware/misc_parts.md

 ---

 > 💡 *Note:* Exact part numbers and models may vary by region or vendor.
-These suggestions are the listings I bought my parts from, however, the stock may have changed since my purchase, so careful reference the PCB footprints and schematic values before purchasing.
-The compoenents listed here are only suggestions and are not guaranteed.
+These suggestions are the listings I bought my parts from, however, the stock may have changed since my purchase, so carefully reference the PCB footprints and schematic values before purchasing.
+The components listed here are only suggestions and are not guaranteed.